apache/mxnet/docs/api/symbolic-node.rst

    Perform an feature concat on channel dim (dim 1) over all the inputs.

-   This function support variable length positional :class:`Symbol` inputs.
+   This function support variable length positional :class:`SymbolicNode` inputs.

    :param num_args: Number of inputs to be concated.
    :type num_args: int, required

-   :param Base.Symbol name: The name of the symbol. (e.g. `:my_symbol`), optional.
+   :param Base.Symbol name: The name of the SymbolicNode. (e.g. `:my_symbol`), optional.

-   :return: the constructed :class:`Symbol`.
+   :return: the constructed :class:`SymbolicNode`.